Story of a Sámi Shaman

 |The "Stor-Nila Rock"|

-These past few months, I have been studying a part-time course in Sámi history at Umeå University, and one of the books we have been reading is about a Sámi noajdde (shaman) who lived during the 19th century in Tärna, northern Sweden.
+These past few months, I have been studying an online course in Sámi history via Umeå University and one of the books we have been reading is about a Sámi noajdde (shaman) who lived during the 19th century in Tärna, northern Sweden.
 The book is only in Swedish (“Fattiga som de voro” by Birger Ekerlid) and so I wished to share some of the story with you here in English, as well as some reflections about the Sámi culture and history.

 The Sámi couple known as Stor-Nila and Lill-Docka were found frozen to death in the mountains of Northern Sweden, year 1899.
 The newspaper articles reported the accident, writing about how the old “lappman” (the Sámi were called “lapps” in older times”) had tried to keep his wife warm by giving her his jersey and his woollen hat.
 The article wrote in Swedish, “de woro eljes mycket dåligt klädda, fattiga som de woro,” (1899) in English: “they were very poorly dressed, poor indeed as they were.”